 Decide for yourself what gear you want to use, as there are many good brands making different kinds of gear for similar purposes.
 The most common gear questions I hear concern stoves, tents, and water storage, so let’s start with those.

-What is the right stove for Winter backpacking?
+What is the right backpacking stove for Winter Conditions?

 What is the right tent for Winter backpacking?